Noah Adamia

-Noah Adamia (ნოე პეტრეს ძე ადამია; Ной Петрович Адамия; 21 December 1917 – 3 July 1942) was a Soviet sniper of the Soviet Maritime Forces during World War II and Hero of the Soviet Union.
+Noah Adamia (ნოე პეტრეს ძე ადამია; Ной Петрович Адамия; 21 December 1917 – 3 July 1942) was a Soviet sniper and Hero of the Soviet Union who served in the Soviet Maritime Forces during World War II.

 He participated in the Sevastopol sniper movement and personally trained about 80 snipers.
 Adamia is credited with having killed over 200 German soldiers during the Battle of Sevastopol, before he was killed in action a day before the remaining Soviet forces defending the port surrendered.

 Early life

 Born on 21 December 1917 into a peasant family in the Georgian village of Matkhoji, he attended a high school in Tbilisi.
 Afterwards Adamia joined the Soviet Navy in 1938 and served in coastal defenses as anti-aircraft gunner.
-In 1940 he graduated from the Odessa Military Naval School and became platoon commander.
+In 1940, he graduated from the Odessa Military Naval School and became platoon commander.

 World War II

 Battle of Sevastopol

-Serving at the front lines since 1941, he decided to become active as sharpshooter by own will and in 1942 due to his impressive efficiency with the rifle was given instructor status and ordered to train more than 70 marines of the Soviet 7th Marine Brigade stationed in Sevastopol in sniper warfare.
+Having served on the frontlines since 1941, he decided to become active as a sharpshooter, and in 1942 due to his impressive efficiency with the rifle was given instructor status and ordered to train more than 70 marines of the Soviet 7th Marine Brigade stationed in Sevastopol in sniper warfare.
 He had mastered sharpshooting by himself and was engaged in the most dangerous areas of the district.
 Within two months he had all candidates prepared for combat.
 Up until becoming platoon commander, Adamia was credited with having killed more than 200 enemy soldiers and knocking out two enemy tanks.
-On 21 June 1942, facing encirclement by German troops, the petty officer led a small 11 man strong sniper detachment to break the ring in which they succeeded, killing more than 100 enemy soldiers.
+On 21 June 1942, facing encirclement by German troops, the petty officer led a small 11 man strong sniper detachment to break the ring; they succeeded, killing more than 100 enemy soldiers.
 The fierce battle went on even out of the encirclement.